sha1good/react-chat-app/README.md

 # Chat App with React,Mongo DB and Socket.io

-Consist of cliet, api and scoket branches
+## Consist of client, api and scoket branches

 ## Available Scripts